Softis1237/CryptoIA/docs/SERVICES.md

 - Telegram: TELEGRAM_BOT_TOKEN, TELEGRAM_DM_USER_IDS (numeric IDs).
 Each recipient must /start the bot once.
 - No paid news keys required: RSS fallback is enabled and sentiment heuristics work.
 Flowise endpoints can be left blank at first; LLM steps will be skipped with warnings.
 - S3/MinIO and Postgres are provisioned by docker-compose.
+- For real‑time signals:
+  - Leave defaults for `TRIGGER_*` vars, or tune thresholds.
+  - Ensure Redis is running. `trigger_agent` and `rt_master` will start automatically via docker-compose.

 MasterAgent (dynamic orchestration)